opinkerfi/adagios/README.md

 ### RPM Installation
 These installation instructions apply for rhel6.
 If running Fedora, please modify yum repos as needed.

-For RHEL6/CentOS6 you must install epel yum repository (fedora users skip this step):
+	# For RHEL6/CentOS6 you must install epel yum repository (fedora users skip this step):
 	rpm -Uvh http://download.fedoraproject.org/pub/epel/6/$HOSTTYPE/epel-release-6-8.noarch.rpm

-Next step is to install OK yum repository:
+	# Next step is to install OK yum repository:
 	rpm -Uhv http://opensource.is/repo/ok-release-10-1.el6.noarch.rpm

-Install needed packages:
+	# Install needed packages:
 	yum --enablerepo=ok-testing install -y nagios git adagios

 Install okconfig (optional).
 Okconfig is a collection of plugins and templates for monitoring enterprise equipment.
 If installed Adagios will have options such as network scan and remote installation of clients.

 	yum --enablerepo=ok-testing install -y okconfig

-Adagios will not work unless you turn off selinux:
+	After packages are in, a little bit of configuration is required:
+	# If you don't know how to configure SElinux, put it in permissive mode:

 	sed -i "s/SELINUX=enforcing/SELINUX=permissive/" /etc/sysconfig/selinux
 	setenforce 0

-If you plan to access adagios through apache, make sure it is started:
+	# If you plan to access adagios through apache, make sure it is started:
 	service httpd restart
 	chkconfig httpd on

-Same goes for nagios, start it if it is ready
+	# Same goes for nagios, it needs to be running
 	service nagios restart
 	chkconfig nagios on

+### Installing on debian-based systems
+Debian based platforms are known to work, but installation is a little more cumbersome.

+If you want to experiment with adagios on debian/ubuntu, read the instructions on the [wiki](https://github.com/opinkerfi/adagios/wiki/Install-guide)

 ### Source Installation